Endauvor/MATS/README.md

 3. simpletalks.ipynb -- generation of simple talks with vllm and the model.
 4. train_unsloth.ipynb -- here is a code for fine-tuning in 4bit.
 5. lazy_inference.ipynb -- here you can find how to use the models
+6. create_test.ipynb -- here you can find how to create tests datasets for different 'percent' value and with usefull information for step 3.
+7. accuracy.ipynb -- here you can find a) the code for accuracy calculating (in terms of probabilities) b) the code for residual differences calculating.
+For vanilla we need to take trained model with low step.

 ## Description of files, folders and programs.